 How safe is your deck?
-Here’s a list of what to inspect when securing your deck
+Learn how to inspect your deck!

 As old man winter finally loosens his icy grip, our thoughts turn to sunny summer days and time spent on backyard decks grilling and chilling, sunbathing and sipping something cold.
 However, before you embark on another season in the sun, answer this question: How safe is your deck?
 If you’re like most homeowners, you probably think your deck is structurally sound, but you’re not really sure.